white-gecko/webarchiving-awesome-graph/README.md

 ## In Development

+- [duckdb-web-archive-cdx](https://github.com/midwork-finds-jobs/duckdb-web-archive) - DuckDB extension to query the Internet Archive and CommonCrawl CDX APIs directly from SQL.  💽
 - [WebMemex](https://github.com/WebMemex) - Browser extension for Firefox and Chrome which lets you archive web pages you visit.  💽
 - [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, Chrome headless, and other methods (formerly  💽 ⭐ 25001 👀 178
 - [Chronicler](https://github.com/CGamesPlay/chronicler) - Web browser with record and replay functionality.  💽 ⭐ 89 👀 5